JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 ### Prone

-- Only able to crawl using their Climb Combat Movement Speed.
+- Only able to crawl using their Climb Movement Speed.
 - Disadvantage on any check that generally assumes a character is standing (i.e. Combat Rolls, Dexterity Checks, etc... )
 - Melee Combat Rolls (Melee or Reach Ranges) made by a standing character against a prone character have the [High Ground](./CombatModifiersAndCombatAssists.md#high-ground-advantage) combat modifier (Advantage).
 - Ranged attacks against a prone opponent gain Disadvantage if the Narrator believes they would be a more difficult target due to being a smaller target.
 For instance, shooting a prone opponent 10 feet away wouldn't have Disadvantage.
 However, shooting a prone sniper at range who is making themselves a small target would incur Disadvantage.